semaphoreci/docs/docs/docs/using-semaphore/jobs.md

     ![Run and Start](./img/run-and-start.jpg)
   </TabItem>
   <TabItem value="yaml" label="YAML">
-    1. Create a pipeline file called `.semaphore/semaphore.yml` at the repository's root
+    1. Create a file called `.semaphore/semaphore.yml` at the repository's root
     2. Define an *agent*
     3. Create a `blocks` key.
 The block's value is a list
     4. Start with the block's `name`